LGBTQ Youth: A Guide for Foster Parents, Counselors, and Social Workers

 Counselors are also one of the first lines of defense against bullying and harassment in schools and may be called upon to lead anti-bullying talks or provide a safe space where LGBTQ can talk about the bullying that they have faced in their schools.

-Counselors may also need to help LGBTQ students with issues in the homes, whether that involves providing resources to talk to parents, acting as an intermediary in family issues, or just listening to an LGBTQ student talk about the anxieties that they feel with regard to their home life.
+Counselors may also need to help LGBTQ students with issues in their homes, whether that involves providing resources to talk to parents, acting as an intermediary in family issues, or just listening to an LGBTQ student talk about the anxieties that they feel with regard to their home life.

 Resources for School Counselors of LGBTQ Youth: